-While each area of the country differs in terms of real estate value, seasonal real estate trends play a huge role in what buyers are willing to pay and what sellers are able to get.
+While each area of the country differs in terms of real estate value, real estate seasonality trends play a huge role in what buyers are willing to pay and what sellers are able to get.
 So what seasonal factors impact the market, and what can sellers do to beat these seasonal trends?
 Let’s take a look.

 In general, the housing market heats up along with the weather.
 No one wants to pack up and move into the middle of a snowstorm!

-The slowest time of the year for buying and selling homes in between November and January.
+The slowest time of the year for buying and selling homes is between November and January.
 It’s not just because it can be cold—most families prefer to be moved in and ready to entertain by Thanksgiving.

 Afterward, Christmas, Hanukkah, Kwanzaa, and other important celebrations fill the calendar with cocktail parties, family dinners, and get-togethers.
 After New Year’s Eve, the real estate seasonality starts to improve.
 Once the decorations are put away, most sellers wait for the thaw before listing their homes.
 Most buyers also prefer to wait until the inventory is better.